CrystalGRW: Generative Modeling of Crystal Structures with Targeted Properties via Geodesic Random Walks: Results and Discussion

 \subsection{Generating stable, unique, and novel structures}

-To present the performance of the generative models for crystalline materials, the generated structures should be stable, unique, and novel (S.U.N.) \cite{Zeni2024mattergen}.
-Firstly, the stability measures if a structure is experimentally synthesizable.
-In thermodynamics, materials typically evolve to the global minimum on the free energy landscape; however, they could be metastable by falling into local minima where the energy above the convex hull ($E_{\mathrm{hull}}$) is defined at a certain temperature and pressure.
-Materials must be dynamically and mechanically stable as well \cite{Mouhat2014bornstability}.
-Nevertheless, the materials here are considered to be stable if their $E_{\mathrm{hull}}$ are lower than 100 meV/atom after the DFT relaxations at 0 K and 0 GPa \cite{Zeni2024mattergen}.
+To present the performance of the generative models for crystalline materials, the generated structures should be stable, unique, and novel (S.U.N.) \cite{Zeni2025mattergen}.
+Firstly, in thermodynamics, materials evolve to the global minimum on the free energy landscape; however, they could be metastable by falling into local minima instead.
+In terms of energy, materials under certain temperature and pressure are thermodynamically stable if they lie on the convex hull.
+Nevertheless, the stability of materials can be preliminary considered by $E_{\mathrm{hull}}$.
+In this work, materials are regarded as stable if their $E_{\mathrm{hull}}$ values are below 100 meV/atom after the DFT relaxations at 0 K and 0 GPa \cite{Zeni2025mattergen}.
+It is worth noting that this is a relatively loose criterion; in practice, the synthesizability of materials must also account for dynamical and mechanical stability \cite{Mouhat2014bornstability}.
 Secondly, uniqueness refers to a structure being distinct from other structures in the generation set.
 Lastly, the novelty is an evaluation of the number of generated structures that do not match the training set (see Appendix~\ref{sec:unique_novel_appendix}).

-Fig.~\ref{fig:novelunique_mp20}(a) shows that approximately 75\% of the generated structures (from $10^2$ to $10^4$ samples) are novel.
-Additionally, around 86\% of $10^3$ structures are unique, with this percentage decreasing to 66\% for $10^4$ samples.
-For the novelty, our model yields the similar number to MatterGen; however, almost all of MatterGen structures are unique.
-It is worth noting that MatterGen uses much larger dataset than ours where the MP-20 dataset is a subset of their combined dataset \cite{Zeni2024mattergen}.
+We evaluate novelty by comparing the structures in the generation set with the ALEX-MP dataset and uniqueness by comparing the structures within the generation set (details in Appendix~\ref{sec:unique_novel_appendix}).
+Fig.~\ref{fig:novelunique_mp20}(a) shows that approximately 48\% of the generated structures (from $10^3$ to $10^4$ samples) are novel.
+Additionally, around 90\% of $10^3$ structures are unique, with this percentage decreasing to 76\% for $10^4$ samples.
+Consequently, the percentage of generated structures that are both unique and novel is 44.6\% for $10^3$ samples, which drops to 36.9\% for $10^4$ samples.
+Although 107.7K disordered structures from ICSD database are not used for novelty evaluation, the unique and novel performance is lower than MatterGen which is 61\% for 10$^4$ generated structures.
+This may be because CrystalGRW tends to generate highly symmetric structures, as illustrated in Fig.~\ref{fig:pg_gen_alexmp20}.
+Such symmetry can lead to degeneracy, potentially reducing the uniqueness of the generated structures.

-Moreover, we compute the $E_{\mathrm{hull}}$ using DFT (see section~\ref{sec:dft}) for 952 relaxed structures \cite{MP_database} sampled from 10062 generated structures.
-Fig.~\ref{fig:novelunique_mp20}(b) illustrates distributions of the $E_{\mathrm{hull}}$ where 71\% of the relaxed structures \cite{MP_database} have $E_{\mathrm{hull}}$ lower than 100 meV/atom, and when an anion correction is applied \cite{Wang2021anioncorrection}, 85.7\% are stable.
-We find that S.U.N. rates are 52.8\% and 56.5\% with the anion correction, surpassing the other models using the MP-20 dataset \cite{Zeni2024mattergen, Miller2024flowmm}, whereas 33 S.U.N. structures are new ground-state configurations based on $E_{\mathrm{hull}}$.